 - Take a single course or multiple courses

-- Earn a credential from U-Mary (the equivalent of a minor) or
+- Earn a minor from U-Mary or

 - Earn a second bachelor's degree.